2023 MED QSR WEB SITE INDEX

 Coastal development and artificialisation of coastline

-172. The total length of the Mediterranean coasts is more than 57,000 km (UNEP-GRID, 2017).
+167. The total length of the Mediterranean coasts is more than 57,000 km (UNEP-GRID 2017).
 Many of the major cities in Mediterranean countries are located on the coast.
-The share of urban population increased steadily across the region, standing at or above 70% in over half the countries (Algeria, France, Greece, Israel, Italy, Lebanon, Libya, Spain, Malta, Tunisia, Türkiye) in Egypt is the only Mediterranean country where rural population (around 57% in 2021) still prevails, while the shares of rural and urban population are about the same in Bosnia and Herzegovina (World Bank, 2022).
+The share of urban population increased steadily across the region, standing at or above 70% in over half the countries (Algeria, France, Greece, Israel, Italy, Lebanon, Libya, Spain, Malta, Tunisia, Türkiye) in 2021.
+Egypt is the only Mediterranean country where rural population (around 57% in 2021) still prevails, while the shares of rural and urban population are about the same in Bosnia and Herzegovina (World Bank 2022).

 Source: World Development Indicators | DataBank (worldbank.org), accessed November 2022.

-174. Intensification of coastal uses is at the origin of many impacts that alter the invaluable capital that is the Mediterranean, leading to increased fragmentation of landscapes, disrupting ecological continuity and degrading the environment’s capacity to provide ecosystem services to It also makes coastal zones highly vulnerable to sea level rise, storm surges, flooding and erosion (UNEP/MAP and Plan Bleu, 2020; Grimes et al., 2022).
+169. Intensification of coastal uses is at the origin of many impacts that alter the invaluable capital that is the Mediterranean, leading to increased fragmentation of landscapes, disrupting ecological continuity and degrading the environment’s capacity to provide ecosystem services to society.
+It also makes coastal zones highly vulnerable to sea level rise, storm surges, flooding and erosion (UNEP/MAP and Plan Bleu 2020; Grimes et al. 2022).

 Fertiliser and pesticide use in agriculture